Sturm-Liouville operators with measure-valued coefficients: Spectrum and resolvent

 Then the resolvent $R_z$ is given by

 where

 \end{theorem}

-\begin{proof} The functions $u_a$, $u_b$ are linearly independent, since otherwise they were an eigenvector of $S$ with eigenvalue $z$.
+\begin{proof} The functions $u_a$, $u_b$ are linearly independent, since otherwise they were an eigenvector of $S$ corresponding to the eigenvalue $z$.
 Hence they form a fundamental system of $(\tau-z)u=0$.
-Now for each $f\in\Lr$ we define a function $f_g$ by
+Now for each $g\in\Lr$ we define a function $f_g$ by